SandyPantsLai/rails-pg-example-shop/README.md

   - `heroku labs:enable "log-runtime-metrics" -a whatever-you-named-your-app`
   - `heroku labs:enable "runtime-heroku-metrics" -a whatever-you-named-your-app`
   - `heroku labs:enable "ruby-language-metrics" -a whatever-you-named-your-app`
+  - `heroku labs:enable "runtime-dyno-metadata" -a whatever-you-named-your-app`
 - You can access the customer UI at whatever-you-named-your-app.herokuapp.com.
 - You can access the admin UI at whatever-you-named-your-app.herokuapp.com/admin.
+Check your config vars for credentials.

+### Important Endpoints

+- `/admin/addresses` (`/admin/addresses?q%5Bcreated_since_x_days%5D=<num of days>`) This is a slow transaction that queries using a sequential scan.
+You can create more addresses quickly by [generating fake orders](https://github.com/SandyPantsLai/rails-pg-example-shop#fake-orders-and-send-traffic)

+### If you want to use background jobs...
 - Run `heroku ps:scale worker=1` to start your Sidekiq worker.
 This is only used for the CSV feature, i.e. https://your-app-name.herokuapp.com/admin/csvs, so no need to scale this up if you aren't going to use that feature.
 The CSV import allows you to import more products - see [here for an example file](https://github.com/SandyPantsLai/rails-pg-example-shop/tree/master/db/samples/2018-sets.csv)

+### Fake data and send traffic
 - You can generate more fake orders if you'd like by using `heroku run bash` and then `bundle exec rake store_sample:generate_orders[number of orders to generate]` in the one-off dyno
 - You may want to simulate some traffic so you can see more stuff in New Relic and Librato.
-A quick way is to use Apache Benchmarking (i.e. ab -n 50000 -c 50 https://your-app-name.herokuapp.com/ will send 50000 requests from 50 concurrent users to that URL) If you want to simulate more than 50 concurrent users, you may want to use a load testing tool like loader.io instead.
+A quick way is to use Apache Benchmarking (i.e. ab -n 50000 -c 50 https://your-app-name.herokuapp.com/ will send 50000 requests from 50 concurrent users to that URL)
+- If you want to simulate more than 50 concurrent users, you may want to use a load testing tool like loader.io instead.
 See setup instructions [here](https://github.com/SandyPantsLai/rails-pg-example-shop/tree/master/docs/loaderio-setup.md).
+- You could also deploy [this](https://github.com/tsykoduk/Mjolnir) as a separate Heroku app, update `TARGETS` with your app's endpoints and scale up its workers to send traffic.

 ## Local Development